5 Financial Mistakes Newlyweds Make

 Not setting a budget

 Establishing an agreed-upon budget is a fundamental need for the financial (and emotional) well-being of any home.
 So take the time to plan and map out important money goals for each year.
 After reviewing your finances as a pair, determine how you'll spend your money each month.
 Your combined budget will reveal certain areas where you can cut back on expenses and others you should be saving up for, based on your financial goals.
 When it comes to setting a budget, the sooner the better.
 This will benefit your bank accounts as well as your relationship.
-Check out our blog post here for more budgeting tips.

 Not starting an emergency fund